teffalump/gnu_health_fhir/README.md

 - MedicationStatement
 - FamilyMemberHistory
 - Procedure
+- Encounter

-Not every element is supported for each resource, nor will this be the goal.
-For example, some of the elements have no equivalent in GNU Health.
+Not every element is currently supported for each resource, nor will this be the goal.
+Some of the elements have no equivalent in GNU Health, some do not apply, while some are undesirable, and so on.
+The resources are still under active development with new element support added intermittently.

 #### Usage